Certification is a complex subject.

 - Hold the Level-2 OSA certificate of completion;

-- Preferably have direct experience implementing OSA more than once across several client organizations and industries;
+- Have direct experience implementing OSA (preferably more than once) inside a client organization;

 - Apply to become an OSA Certified Trainer

 - Pay the application fee with your OSA Certified Trainer application (see details on fees, listed below);

 - Attend and complete an OSA-train-the-trainer event (can be executed online using live-video);